qbittorrent/qBittorrent/doc/qbittorrent.1.md

 _ENVIRONMENT_ variables and command-line _OPTIONS_ can currently only override a small subset of all the available settings that can be configured in the main configuration file.

-qBittorrent can be cleanly terminated by fully closing the GUI (including the system tray, if that option is enabled) or by sending the **SIGINT** or **SIGTERM** signals.
+qBittorrent can be cleanly terminated by fully closing the GUI (including the system tray, if that option is enabled) or by sending the **SIGINT** or **SIGTERM** signals to its process.

 # OPTIONS